Slavery and human trafficking statement

 Responsibility for the agency's prevention of human trafficking is as follows:

-- Policies: Director of Business Services; Head of Finance and Procurement; Head of People and Organisational Development.
+- Policies: Director of Corporate Services; Head of Finance and Procurement; Head of People and Organisational Development.

 - Risk assessments: Health, Safety and Wellbeing.
 It is recognised that across the world the forestry sector is not free from human trafficking and that some of the work carried out in our woodlands (eg planting, harvesting) could provide opportunities for people exploitation.